 The only way to know for sure whether or not you need a humidifier or dehumidifier is to purchase a hygrometer.
 A hygrometer is a special thermometer that can measure the amount of moisture in the air.
 Ideally, your home should be between 30% and 50% humidity to be normal and healthy.

-So, if some of the previous signs discussed that may illuminate a problem with humidity start popping up in your life, that can in and of itself be a sign that you should use a hygrometer to test for sure and see if low humidity is a problem in your home.
-That way you can not only be sure that buying a humidifier is the right choice, you can find out just how much of your home is affected and to what degree.
+So, if you've noticed some of the previous signs discussed, you should use a hygrometer to test for sure and see if low humidity is a problem in your home.
+That way you can not only be sure that buying a humidifier is the right choice, but you can also find out just how much of your home is affected and to what degree.
 Knowing these things will influence what kind of humidifier you ultimately purchase and what size.